openKolibri/klais-16/readme.md

 | Firmware      | [GNU GPL]    |     3.0 |
 | Documentation | [CC BY-SA]   |     4.0 |

 Copies of all licenses are required with the distribution of files.
-All files are available in easy tom idify types for remixing.
-Please purchase original products from Kolibri to support further products, customer service, and research.
+All files are available in easy to modify types for remixing.
+Please purchase original products from Kolibri to support further products, design, and research.

 ## Attribution
 As with everything, this too is built on the gracious support of previous projects.